Would you like to see more content like this?

 On thinglink.com, edit images, videos and 360 photos in one place.
 Explore content created by others.

 Use the ThingLink mobile app to tag images on smartphones and tablets.

 Operating in Finland and USA, our team is passionate about developing new innovative ways for visual storytelling with interactive media.

 Stay In Touch

 Check out our Star Big Ideas project here. www.thestar.com

 Join the conversation.
 Tweet us using #StarBigIdeas or follow the hashtag on Facebook and Google+ twitter.com

-Andrea Houston, journalist and public speaker, says City Hall should fly the rainbow flag all year round. www.thestar.com By flying the rainbow at sites around the city, Toronto can reaffirm our collective support for human rights, diversity and acceptance of everyone.
+Andrea Houston has a colourful suggestion. www.thestar.com By flying the rainbow at sites around the city, Toronto can reaffirm our collective support for human rights, diversity and acceptance of everyone.

 Peter Rosenthal, Professor at the University of Toronto, has a big idea about policing. www.thestar.com If fewer of Toronto’s police officers carried guns, many lives would be saved.